makrai/notes/yang21-abstractive-summ-hu.md

     * the Hungarian monolingual models outperformed the multilingual BERT model
     * ELECTRA small models achieved higher results than some of the BERT models
       * much fewer parameters and trained on only 1 GPU within a couple of days
-* the first [extractive and abstractive summarization] systems for Hungarian
+* the and extractive and the first abstractive summarization systems for Hungarian

 # 2 Related work